Do you love beans, but they don't–er–love you? Find out how to de-gas beans easily to benefit not only your digestion

 Some people try to just eat fewer beans, and some avoid them completely, while others buy things like Bean-o and dump it on their food while eating.

 Well, here is a better, and I must say, more effective (and much less expensive) solution to your bean-eating problems.

 We have been, for the past number of years, working on our whole family's digestion by learning more about digestive enzymes, probiotics, fermentation of foods and soaking beans, nuts and seeds, and even soaking grains.

-There are so many great things about beans, that it is a good idea to try to add more of them to your diet, but most people find that when they add too many of them to their diet that they can’t digest them well.
+There are so many great things about beans, that it is a good idea to try to add more of them to your diet.
+However, most people find that when they add too many of them to their diet that they can't digest them well.